johnjasa/practical_optimization/Content/Optimization/Gradient-free multidisciplinary optimization.md

 tags: #optimization

 ## Main message
 Multidisciplinary optimization is much like single-disciplinary; you just need to construct and solve a reasonable model.
+You might use gradient-free methods when your model is discontinuous, discrete, is multimodal, and doesn't have efficient derivatives.

 ## Potential pitfalls
 - optimization, especially gradient-free, may propel your model into uncharted territory in the design space